Clean Code for IT Specialists: Clean Programming from the Start

 Metrics for Clean Code

-- Lines of Code (LOC): Number of lines
+- Lines of Code (LOC): Number of code lines

-- Technical Debt: Estimated time to improve code
+- Technical Debt: Estimated time for code improvements

 - Coupling: Dependencies between classes